makenowjust/tilt/README.md

 # Render some templates

-puts TILT.render "hello.ecr"      # render as "ecr"
+puts Tilt.render "hello.ecr"      # render as "ecr"
-puts TILT.render "hello.mustache" # render as "mustache" (using crustache)
+puts Tilt.render "hello.mustache" # render as "mustache" (using crustache)
-puts TILT.render "hello.slang"    # render as "slang"
+puts Tilt.render "hello.slang"    # render as "slang"

 # Set the default template engine

-TILT.default_engine "ecr"
+Tilt.default_engine "ecr"

-puts TILT.render "hello" # render as "ecr" although without extension
+puts Tilt.render "hello" # render as "ecr" although without extension

 # Other APIs

-# It is like `TILT.render`, but it requires IO object then renders to this.
+# It is like `Tilt.render`, but it requires IO object then renders to this.
-puts String.build { |io| TILT.embed "hello", io }
+puts String.build { |io| Tilt.embed "hello", io }

 # Load specified template file, and define `#to_s` method to render this file.